Codetivity-CA/Codetivity/backend/README.md

 ## How to Run

-1. Cd into the folder
-2. Run `npm start` (Make sure you have NodeJS and NPM installed (they generally come together))
+1. Run `npm start` (Make sure you have NodeJS and NPM installed (they generally come together))
-3. Run `localhost:3000` on your browser to see the website.
+2. Run `localhost:3000` on your browser to see the website.

 ## MVC file structure